Read the following passage and then we’ll talk:

 The most important structure words are contrast words, because they change the direction of the paragraph.
 In other words, someone—it could be the author or somebody the author talks about in the passage—disagrees with something or somebody else in the passage.
 Understanding the twists and turns in the paragraph that result from “contrast words” is key to understanding the passage.
 Remember, the passage is not just about imparting information; it is about subtle distinctions that arise from a debate.

-In the paragraph above, notice how the first sentence introduces the topic.
+In that initial paragraph, notice how the first sentence introduces the topic.
 After that, it is straight into a contrast word.
 Therefore, the second sentence does not completely agree with the first.

 1st sentence: women returning to home cause of more babies